zzzprojects/learn-orm/tutorials/visual-studio-code/settings-sync.md

  - **Accept Local:** Selecting this option will overwrite remote settings in the cloud with your local settings.
  - **Accept Remote:** Selecting this option will overwrite local settings with remote settings from the cloud.
- - **Show Conflicts:** Selecting this will display a diff editor similar to the Source Control diff editor, where you can preview the local and remote settings and choose to either accept local or remote or manually resolve the changes in your local settings file and then accept the local file.
+ - **Show Conflicts:** Selecting this will display a diff editor similar to the Source Control diff editor, where you can preview the local and remote settings and choose to either accept local or remote or manually resolve the changes in your local settings file, then accept the local file.

 ## Switching Accounts